Ienu/2048/README.md

-# 2048-C-
+# 2048

 This is a 2048 game

-The program was tested on Windows7x64 with VS2010 in C#
+Code in C# was tested on Windows7 x64 with VS2010

+Code in Python3 was tested on Windows10 x64